 Most cuttings have similar requirements to the seedlings.
 Horticulturalists need to pay special attention during this stage of growth.
 Cuttings are more sensitive to large temperature and humidity variances.

-Cuttings are usually most successful if they have their own grow space (note that some plant varieties are simply easier to clone than others).
+Cuttings are usually most successful if they have their own growing space (note that some plant varieties are simply easier to clone than others).
 This is not to say that you cannot successfully grow cuttings in a vegetative room alongside other plants; however, having a specific place to grow cuttings allows the grower to have more control over the atmospheric conditions.
 Still, most plants have a range of desirable conditions that are almost universal when discussing the cutting process.

 The temperature requirement for most cuttings is between 72 and 82°F, with the sweet spot usually right around 78°F. A heat mat can be a lifesaver in keeping consistent temperatures throughout the cutting process.
 In environments where temperatures stray too far from the ideal range, less than desirable results will occur.

 If temperatures are too low, the cuttings will enter a state of suspended animation—that is, they will appear green and healthy but will never sprout roots.
-Eventually they will die or rot.
-Cuttings grown in temperatures that are too high usually soften and rot within a week without producing any viable roots.
+Eventually, they will die or rot.
+Cuttings are grown in temperatures that are too high usually soften and rot within a week without producing any viable roots.

 This can be a problem for growers using aeroponic cloners in atmospheric conditions that are too warm.
 The submersible pump in aeroponic cloners produces heat that, if left unchecked in an already warm environment, can put the water temperature above the desired range.

 This can be rectified by placing the cloner in a cooler environment or cycling the pump.
 A cycle timer can reduce the heat created by the pump by allowing it to cool between cycles.
 Sophisticated cycle timers allow the grower to set the on and off time down to the second or minute.
-A basic fifteen minute increment timer can work in a pinch for a grower with a hot cloner.
+A basic fifteen-minute increment timer can work in a pinch for a grower with a hot cloner.

 Consistent humidity is another crucial parameter in the cutting stage.
 Most plant varieties require high humidity levels for the first week or so.
 This is because the leaves still transpire moisture the way they did when they were part of the whole plant.
 If a cutting transpires more moisture than it is able to replace it will wilt and die.

-In a high-humidity environment a cutting can retain much of its moisture and, therefore, retain its structural integrity.
+In a high-humidity environment, a cutting can retain much of its moisture and, therefore, retain its structural integrity.
 Growers should utilize humidity domes, ultrasonic humidifiers or any other device that can keep the humidity between 80 and 100% for the first five to seven days of the cutting process.
 After the first week, or at the first sign of roots, the cuttings can be slowly acclimated to their surrounding environment.

 Nutrient requirements for cuttings are similar to that of seedlings.
 Most plant varieties require very little fertilizer for the initial cutting stage.
-High nitrogen fertilizers can actually hinder root development, so diluted blooming fertilizers or specific cutting fertilizers are usually the best choice for growers.
+High nitrogen fertilizers can actually hinder root development, so diluted blooming fertilizers or specific cutting fertilizers are usually the best choices for growers.

 The majority of fast-growing annual plants have a vegetative stage and a fruiting/flowering stage.
-Throughout the vegetative stage most plants will thrive in a temperature range of 72 to 85°F. Keeping the temperature consistently within that range during the light cycle will be extremely beneficial.
+Throughout the vegetative stage, most plants will thrive in a temperature range of 72 to 85°F. Keeping the temperature consistently within that range during the light cycle will be extremely beneficial.

 Humidity for the vegetative stage can be much higher than that of the fruiting or flowering stage.
 The ideal range is usually between 60 and 80%.
 With the temperature and humidity consistently kept in the desired range, the plants are able to most efficiently use the light energy, nutrients, CO2 and water supplied by the horticulturalist.